Lukino Selo: Economy

 The village is predominantly agricultural.
 Main agricultural products are corn, wheat, sunflower and tobacco, but the old production of vegetables, namely tomatoes, still survives.
 For a period, vegetables were the most dominant products.
 They used to be transported to Belo Blato, where they were loaded onto the boats and transported further by the Bega river.
 Husbandry was quite developed, but it is also declining today.
 It includes mostly cattle.

 The fishery is also important for the village's economy, especially during its history.
-Most of the facilities of the Ečka fish pond are located in Lukino Selo, but the fishery complex is named after the much larger village of Ečka, in the vicinity.
+Most of the facilities of the Ečka fish pond are located in Lukino Selo, but the fishery complex is named after the much larger village of Ečka.

-Still, as of 2018 the overall economy is in a very bad shape.
+As of 2018 the overall economy is in a very bad shape.
 Some of the inhabitants travel to Zrenjanin to work in the Dräxlmaier Group factory.
 The local community estimated that the population shrunk from 500 in 2011 to 200 in 2018 as a result of Hungarian government's policy of approving papers for all Hungarians living abroad.
 Many took the opportunity and migrated to the European Union.